Alex Jones Suffers Defeat In Custody Hearing

-AUSTIN — After a grueling 10-day trial, a jury has ruled in favor of Alex Jones' wife, Kelly, in the custody of their three children.
+AUSTIN — After a grueling 10-day trial, a jury has ruled in favor of Infowars founder and CEO Alex Jones' ex-wife, Kelly, in the custody of their three children.

 The jury, which deliberated for roughly nine and a half hours, ruled Thursday night to give Kelly Jones joint custody with the ability to dictate the residence of the children.
 Previously, Ms. Jones had joint custody with limited, supervised visitation rights with residence dictated by Alex Jones.